Top of page

 • Family size will be determined by the student/parent tax return.
 There will be an opportunity to update the size if it has changed.

-• The use of IRS tax data streamlines the process for calculating the SAI and Pell Grant eligibility.
+• The use of IRS tax data streamlines the process for calculating the SAI and Pell Grant eligibility by using the direct data exchange in place of the IRS Data Retrieval Tool (DRT).

 • Pell Grant eligibility will be determined using the family size and federal poverty level.